Imachan1/minthcm/vue/README.md

 # DEVELOPMENT
 * npm install
-* skopiuj plik .env.example i nazwij go jako .env
+* copy file .env.example and change name on .env
-* zmień PROXY_URL na link do swojej instancji
+* change PROXY_URL on link to your instance
 * npm run dev

 # PRODUCTION